UBC-MDS/Bee_Colony_Dashboard/README.md

 ## Get involved

-We welcome and recognize all contributions.
-Please find the guide for contribution in [Contributing Document](https://github.com/UBC-MDS/Bee_Colony_Dashboard/blob/main/CONTRIBUTING.md).
+If you find a bug or have thought of a way in which our project can improve please refer to our [contributing guidelines](https://github.com/UBC-MDS/Bee_Colony_Dashboard/blob/main/CONTRIBUTING.md).
+We welcome and recognize all contributions!
+In addition, if you join us in this project we ask that you follow our [code of conduct](https://github.com/UBC-MDS/Bee_Colony_Dashboard/blob/readme/CONDUCT.md).

 ## Sketch